itfidele/some_sfml_simple_games/README.md

 ![shoottarget](https://user-images.githubusercontent.com/30210556/163546161-ba7396f6-a8b4-4680-bd53-e76c10850c5c.gif)

 ## 🎮 Shoot Target Projectiles with mouse
-Get to play with generating projectiles and learn how shooting and detecting collision on multiple elements works - this one was much more fun it's not hard as you think if you know how to play with C++ get in the codes and play with them have fun 🎉
+Get to play with generating projectiles and learn how shooting and detecting collision on multiple elements works - this one was much more fun it's not hard as it seems if you know how to play with C++ get in the codes and play with them have fun 🎉

 ### Files names for this game
 - ```ShooterTargetProjectiles.hpp```